This is going to be an extremely boring post for all... that is if anyone's following this blog at all.

 3) Luring

 Attaching plastic or wooden lures usually shaped like a bait fish with treble hooks attached to it's body at the end of the line.
+'Blind casting' whereby casting is done randomly and repeatedly hoping for strikes.

 'Spot casting' whereby polarised sunglasses is a must.
 Cast only when fish activity is sighted.
 Precision casting is needed.